brienen/crunch_uml/README.md

 - `-v, --verbose`: Set log level to INFO.
 - `-d, --debug`: Set log level to DEBUG.
 - `-db_url DATABASE_URL, --database_url DATABASE_URL`: URL of the crunch_uml database.
 Supports any SQLAlchemy (https://docs.sqlalchemy.org/en/20/dialects/) compatible database.
 The default is `sqlite:///crunch_uml.db`.
+- `-sch SCHEMA, --schema_name SCHEMA`: Name of the schema that will be used.
+Different models can be loaded into different schema's in the samen database.
+For export one schema should used.

 ## Commands: